-Ben Mergal (Applied Theology Concentrations) Carlos Mora (Biblical Studies Concentrations) Kyungho Song (Theological Historical Studies Concentrations)
+Aivars Ozolins (Applied Theology Concentrations)

+Carlos Mora (Biblical Studies Concentrations)

+Kyungho Song (Theological-Historical Studies Concentrations)

 The PhD in Religion is an advanced academic degree and its main purpose is to prepare teachers, scholars, and researchers for institutions of higher learning, particularly related to the Seventh-day Adventist Church.
+It is accredited by the Adventist Accrediting Association (AAA) and the Association for Theological Education in South East Asia (ATESEA).